Implementing PREP Programs in NYC Schools: Fingerprinting and Security Clearance FAQ

 - Complete required training: Take the CITI IRB online training and send your certificate to Vicki Baum at ACT for Youth.
 Vicki will initiate the process to have you added to the ACT for Youth IRB protocol.
 IRB will then approve you to begin the security clearance process.

 - Submit required documents: Once you've been approved to start the process, NYC DOE IRB requires you to email the IRB approval letter, copies of your state ID and social security card, and a current email address and phone number to the IRB.

 - Get fingerprinted for background check: If you have already been fingerprinted your name will be added to the ACT for Youth IRB PETS roster.
 If you have not been fingerprinted, PETS will respond with a nomination email.
 Following PETS instructions, get fingerprinted and submit documentation to PETS.
 The background check will be conducted through PETS.
 Once the background check is complete, you will be added to the ACT for Youth IRB PETS roster as approved personnel with security clearance.

-- Component 1 evidence-based programming
+- Evidence-based programming

 - Any program implemented in an NYC school during regular school hours